Wambosa/fraud/README.md

 - the data source must have a _synchronous_ method named **generate**. _(planning on supporting async soon)_
 - At a minimum, ```generate()``` _must_ return the **required fields**: **first** and **last**.
 - **ssn** and **fullName** are custom fields that correspond with the **template metadata**; eventually becoming actualized on a fabricated document instance.
-- **handwriting** is optional, and can provide some customization to simulated signatures that differs from the default font of the document instance.
+- **handwriting** is optional, and can provide some customization to simulated signatures that differs from the default font of a document instance.
  - within handwriting:
  - **angle** _optional_: will make the text appear tilted.
 Beware that this is a very sensitive number.
  - **font** _optional_: is a future string path to a font